The world inherits the many failed standards of Cain.

 Cain is sent away.
 The unenlightened human race now awaits the wrathful Cain.

 Cain’s new life begins within a society lacking a developed culture.
-Here he takes a wife, although Josephus says he took his wife (sister) with him.
+Here, he takes a wife, although Josephus says he took his wife (sister) with him.
 Nonetheless, he probably lives among people whose assets are few, almost certainly living in a more neglected condition.
-Cain is sentenced to wander (=Nod) but not yet a part of a more organized nomadic culture.
+Cain is sentenced to wander (=Nod) but is not yet a part of a more organized nomadic culture.
 He and his family will not dwell in the nearby garden environs.
 For a time, they will live hardscrabble.
-Cain will later enter into primitive nomadic culture and eventually build a city.
+Cain would later enter into primitive nomadic culture and eventually build a city.

 God lays a mark upon him to give a final settlement on Cain so no one will even attempt to kill him.
-Finally in v.
+Finally, in v.
 16, “Cain left the presence of the Lord and settled in the land of Nod, east of Eden.”

 The City Cain Builds